typesense/firestore-typesense-search/README.md

 ## ☁️ Cloud Functions

-* **indexToTypesenseOnFirestoreWrite:** A function that indexes data into Typesense when it's triggered by Firestore changes.
+* **indexOnWrite:** A function that indexes data into Typesense when it's triggered by Firestore changes.

-* **backfillToTypesenseFromFirestore:** A function that backfills data from a Firestore collection into Typesense, triggered when a Firestore document with the path `typesense_sync/backfill` has the contents of `trigger: true`.
+* **backfill:** A function that backfills data from a Firestore collection into Typesense, triggered when a Firestore document with the path `typesense_sync/backfill` has the contents of `trigger: true`.

 ## 🔑 Access Required